Hussein-Ali Montazeri: Iranian Revolution (1979–1985)

 Montazeri was known as an Islamic jurist who was made to pay for his liberal-leaning beliefs.
 He supported a democratic republic as the best form of government; however in his ideal model for government, an Islamic jurist acts as a supervisor and advisor, what he, along with Ayatollah Khomeini, termed as velayat-e faqih.
 He was the author of Dirasāt fī wilāyah al-faqīh, a scholarly book advocating the supervision of the administration by Islamic jurists.
 He believed in the independence of the government and did not accept any executive and policy making role for the Islamic jurist.
 Montazeri asserted that the rule of the jurisprudent should not be an absolute rule; instead, it should be limited to the function of advisor to the rulers, who are elected by the people.

 In 1979, following the overthrow of the Shah, he played a pivotal role in instituting Iran's new constitution.
 He was one of the leaders of the movement to replace the democratic and secular draft constitution proposed for the Islamic Republic with one where the supervision of Islamic jurists was recognized.
 He distributed "a detailed commentary and alternate draft" for Iran's new constitution.
 It included proposals to specify that Twelver Shi'ism—and not Islam in general—was the official religion of the state and to state that Islamic jurists should appoint judges with the right of veto over all laws and actions that are against the Islamic principles.
 Later he served on the Assembly of Experts (Majles-e-Khobregan) that wrote the constitution and that implemented many of his proposals.

 During this time, Montazeri also served as Friday prayer leader of Qom, as a member of the Revolutionary Council and as deputy to Supreme Leader Khomeini.
 Khomeini began "to transfer some of his power" to Montazeri, in 1980.
 By 1983 "all government offices hung a small picture" of Montazeri next to that of Khomeini.
 In 1984, Montazeri became a grand ayatollah.

+Deputy Supreme Leader of Iran (1985–1989)

 Montazeri initially rejected Khomeini's proposal to make him his successor, insisting that the choice of successor be left to the democratically elected Assembly of Experts.
-Later, Montazeri relented, and following a session of the Assembly of Experts in November 1985, he was officially appointed Khomeini's successor as Supreme Leader.
+Later, Montazeri relented, and following a session of the Assembly of Experts on 23 November 1985, he was officially appointed Khomeini's successor as Supreme Leader.

 Some observers believe Khomeini chose him for this role solely because of his support for Khomeini's principle of theocratic rule by Islamic jurists.
 Khomeini's proposed form of administration called for the most learned, or one of the most learned, Islamic jurists to "rule", and of all those who might be considered a leading Islamic jurist, only Montazeri supported theocracy.
 In Montazeri's opinion, however the jurist would not act as an absolute ruler, instead, he would act as an advisor and consultant.